eigenfoo/old-eigenfoo.github.io/_posts/2020-03-27-manipulating-python-asts.md

 Finally, this model specification API is essentially moving the problem off of our plates and onto our users.
-The entire point of the PyMC project is to provide a friendly and easy-to-use interface for Bayesian modeling.
+The entire point of the PyMC project is to provide a friendly and easy-to-use interface for Bayesian modelling.

 To enumerate the problem further, we wanted to